What is the process of conversion of sugar into alcohol called?

 conversion of sugar into alcohol

-The process of conversion of sugar into alcohol is called Fermentation
+The process of conversion of sugar into alcohol is called Fermentation.

 In Fermentation, sugars such as glucose, fructose and Sucrose are converted into Ethanol and Carbon dioxide.
-The process takes place in absence of air, i.e, it is an anaerobic breakdown of molecules.
-In presence of Oxygen, Glycolysis or breakdown of sugar does not take place and only Carbon dioxide and water are produced without Ethanol.
+The process takes place in the absence of air, i.e., it is an anaerobic breakdown of molecules.
+In the presence of Oxygen, Glycolysis or breakdown of sugar does not take place and only Carbon dioxide and water are produced without Ethanol.
 This process in which no alcohol is produced is called cellular respiration.

 This process of conversion of sugar into alcohol is known as Alcoholic Fermentation.
 It is the most used type of fermentation.
 It is carried out in the presence of yeasts and other bacteria and fungi.
-Pyruvate, which is produced by yeast via the EMP pathway and obtained by Zymomonas via the ED pathway, is necessary for the first stage of the alcoholic fermentation.
+Pyruvate, which is produced by yeast via the EMP pathway and obtained by Zymomonas via the ED pathway, is necessary for the first stage of alcoholic fermentation.

 What is Glycolysis?